 That is the contradiction – the very photographers that I compete with in my business as a wedding photographer, are some of the people that I can immediately rely on to help me out in an emergency.
 And I know they will gladly help me, as I would help them in similar situations.

 A multi-shooter studio could easily swap out shooters when needed, but as individual business owners / photographers, we need a network of friends.
 We refer overflow work to each other.
 And we help each other with advice and support.
-The network can be an informal one – everyone surely has friends – or a more formally established one, such as the Group of 10 that I belong to.
+The network can be an informal one – everyone surely has friends – or a more formally established one, or even via a Facebook group of like-minded photographers.

 So a back-up plan in photography doesn’t necessarily just mean equipment back-ups; or how you back-up and archiving digital files; or that you absolutely need equipment and business insurance … a back-up plan is also about how you deal with problems in case you deal with unforeseen events.